sebascano/github_tutorial/README.md

 For an [amazing cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet#wiki-hr)

 Incidentally, your can export an md directly into a presentation!
+For those RStudio users, [checkout this one](http://www.rstudio.com/ide/docs/authoring/using_markdown)